 Minerals are important to many aspects of plant health.
 Calcium (Ca), Phosphorus (P) and Potassium (K) are probably the major ones that we home gardeners are interested in.

-Calcium is the classic preventative and remedy for Blossom End Rot on our Tomatoes but it has other uses in the garden.
-Calcium is important for strong cell walls and strong cell walls means healthier plants that are more resistant to disease and pest attack.
+Calcium is the classic preventative remedy for Blossom End Rot on our Tomatoes, but it has other uses in the garden.
+Calcium is important for strong cell walls; strong cell walls mean healthier plants are more resistant to disease and pest attacks.

 Potassium helps with water transport into and out of plant cells.
-It helps plants to flower and to retain their flowers, it does the same for fruit too.
+It helps plants flower and retain their flowers; it does the same for fruit.

 Wash out your other fermenting containers with vinegar